nunesmatheus/magic-deploy/README.md

 - Automagically rollout Heroku-like applications based on a Procfile
 - Package resources in a helm chart
 - Script to add SSH public key to pod
-- Support multiple applications deploy with one builder pod
+- ~Support multiple applications deploy with one builder pod~
 - Shrink Dockerfile using lighter image

+## Upcoming general improvements
+- Halt hook execution upon any failure